rakutentech/ios-inappmessaging/README.md

 AdventPro-Medium
 ```

-Add the two fonts to your Xcode target.

 In your `Info.plist` configuration, set the PostScript names under `InAppMessagingCustomFontNameRegularWeight` and `InAppMessagingCustomFontNameMediumWeight` along with the file names of both fonts under `UIAppFonts`.